kitizl/spongePy/README.md

 3. If you want to be even more bonkers, and take an input file and output it to another file, then type `python3 spongePy.py < [inputfile] > [outputfile]`

-This project was inspired by [PenguinGovernor](https://github.com/PenuingGovernor/) who implemented the same idea in Go.
+This project was inspired by [PenguinGovernor](https://github.com/PenguinGovernor/) who implemented the same idea in Go.
+You can find his version over [here](https://github.com/PenguinGovernor/GoSpongebob).